-Patients of any age (including babies) may be included in this study if they have COVID-19 confirmed by a laboratory test for coronavirus (or considered likely by their doctors), or are suspected of having the condition called PIMS-TS, which is linked to COVID-19, and are in hospital.
+Patients of any age (including babies) may be included in this study if they have COVID-19 and/or influenza pneumonia confirmed by a laboratory test, or are suspected of having PIMS-TS, and are in hospital.
 Patients will not be included if the attending doctor thinks there is a particular reason why none of the study treatments are suitable.
+Patients may be included if they have previously been recruited into RECOVERY >6 months ago (although not into the same comparison more than once).